 The U.S. and its European allies also should strengthen military, intelligence, and security cooperation with Israel and the members of the GCC, an alliance of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates, founded in 1981 to provide collective security for Arab states threatened by Iran.
 Such a coalition could help both to contain the expansion of Iranian power and to facilitate military action (if necessary) against Iran.

 Support Egypt’s Efforts to Make the Transition to a Stable Democracy.
-The U.S. should support freedom in Egypt to advance its own interests as well as those of the Egyptian people.
-President el-Sisi’s government has a much better chance of laying the groundwork for a stable democracy than the Muslim Brotherhood regime that it overthrew, which was headed for dictatorship.
+The U.S. should support freedom in Egypt in order to advance its own interests as well as those of the Egyptian people.
+President Sisi’s government has a much better chance of laying the groundwork for a stable democracy than the Muslim Brotherhood regime that it overthrew, which was headed for dictatorship.
 The U.S. should leverage aid to Egypt to ensure that Cairo adheres to the terms of its peace treaty with Israel and respects the freedom and human rights of its own citizens.

 Facts and Figures